pantheon-systems/documentation/source/content/guides/backups/06-faqs-backups.md

 ### How can I specify the time for my backups to run?

 Daily backups are run at a random time during the day.
 You must have a plan associated with a site to select a specific day for a weekly backup.
-Refer to [Manage Plans in the Site Dashboard](/guides/legacy-dashboard/site-plan) for details about site plans on Pantheon.
+Refer to [Manage Plans in the Site Dashboard](/guides/legacy-dashboard/site-plan) for more information about site plans on Pantheon.

 ### What time zone is the backup time shown in?